 Asphalt is a prime choice for driveway paving in any climate.
 There are several advantages to using asphalt as opposed to concrete or other materials, however as benefits vary so do costs.
 It is certainly important to be informed in order to make the best financial and practical decisions for your own paving job.
 This page offers some insight into the costs, benefits, and processes of paving a driveway with asphalt.

 The costs for asphalt will certainly fluctuate based on a variety of factors such as thickness, type, and consistency.
-However, asphalt tends to be priced by the square foot, with prices ranging anywhere between $3 and $5 per foot.
 Before asphalt can be laid down, and a driveway or parking lot created, the proper steps need to be taken to ensure a solid foundation.
 In the target area, old materials will be removed, previous driveways demolished, and a fresh surface will be unearthed in order to properly lay down a new layer of asphalt.
 This process often requires construction vehicles operated by trained professionals and other expensive resources, which is why asphalt paving is extremely difficult to carry out on one’s own.
 It’s here, during the excavation process, where some of the peripheral costs of paving stem from.

 Gradients and Slants

 Almost all modern driveways include gradients, gradual slopes which move downward away from structures or homes and towards the adjacent street.
 These slopes help to ensure that water and precipitation run properly down and across the surface of the driveway, avoiding the pitfalls of an entirely flat surface.
 Driveways without gradients allow water to infiltrate the asphalt spawning cracks and breaks in the material.
 Additionally, this slanting assures that water does not remain on the surface in winter months where it may freeze and make your driveway slippery and dangerous.